 They’re a new company, so they’re still in the collecting phase, but eventually Everist plans to melt down the caps and use them to make hair accessories.

-(You can also send back the metal keys with your caps if you don’t have a local recycling option available for metal.)
+(You can also send back the metal keys with your caps if you don’t have a local recycling option available for metal, and don’t plan to reorder.)

 Again, Everist is doing a lot right in terms of sustainability.
 The fact that they’re a very small company whose products are designed specifically to reduce plastic packaging and shipping weights is a great start in itself.